LearnEverything/acktueli/src/pages/docs/COMPLEX.md

 > ☴: { !+☴, ☴- }, that shirt looks good on you!

 The +☴ is portraying the reaction the actor has, but really feels ☴-.
-Normally this is an && type duality, but || can be used if there is less `resolution`.
+Normally this is an && type duality, but || can be used if there is less `granularity`.

 ### More than 2